 Captain Cotrell holds POST Intermediate, Advanced, Supervision and Management Certifications.
 Over the course of his career worked his way through the ranks of Detective Sergeant, Detective Lieutenant and on December 17, 2003, was promoted to Chief of Detectives.
-In addition to leading the criminal investigations division, Capt.
-Cotrell is also responsible for Internal Affairs investigations.

 Part I Crimes